pal1001p/Guitar-Song-Simplifier-Script/README.md

-# Guitar-Song-Simplifier
+# Guitar-Song-Simplifier-Script
-A WIP repo for a personal project focused on simplifying guitar songs.
+A WIP repo for scripts I'm building for a personal project focused on simplifying guitar songs.

 The long-term goal is to develop a full-stack application.
 A user will be able to upload any song, and have its timestamped chords and beats extracted and visualized as a roadmap, along with transcribed lyrics.